-GCSE: General Certificate of Education.
+• GCSE: General Certificate of Education.
 The GCSE is a national qualification standard.
-Assessment takes place through a mix of examination and controlled assessment (tasks completed under the supervision of the teacher).
+Assessment takes place through examination and where appropriate controlled assessment (tasks completed under the supervision of the teacher).

 In recent years the Government has introduced new style GCSEs with the following features: